MileHacker Logo

 • Official taxi services are found at major train stations, including Binyamina.

-• Use official services from these stands for fair pricing and licensed drivers.
+• Use official services from this group stands for fair pricing and licensed drivers.

 • Avoid unsolicited offers for rides outside official queues.